Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

 -   For a specific supported sensor type, a device can have multiple sensors.

     You can acquire the default sensor (designated by the device vendor) of a given type.
-The following example shows how to get the default accelerometer of the device by creating a new instance of the [Tizen.Sensor.Accelerometer](https://samsung.github.io/TizenFX/latest/api/Tizen.Sensor.Accelerometer.html) class:
+The following example shows how to get the default accelerometer of the device by creating a new instance of the [Tizen.Sensor.Accelerometer](/application/dotnet/api/TizenFX/latest/api/Tizen.Sensor.Accelerometer.html) class:

-    ```
+    ```csharp
     try
     {
         var sensor = new Accelerometer();